Sō Yoshitoshi: Early life

-As Joseon was a tributary state and ally of Ming China, King Seonjo refused safe passage of Japanese troops through Korea to invade China; Hideyoshi then planned a military invasion of Korea as the first step to achieving his ultimate goal of conquering China.
-Yoshitoshi played a crucial role in the beginning of Hideyoshi's invasions of Korea; due to his domain of Tsushima's strategic location between Korea and Japan, as well as his knowledge of and experience with Korea, Yoshitoshi was tasked to lead the first major land assault of the war (the Siege of Busan, April 13, 1592), supported by his father-in-law, the daimyo Konishi Yukinaga.
-Yoshitoshi continued his command through several engagements afterwards.
-Ultimately the campaigns in Korea ended in failure by 1598, but Yoshitoshi was able to return to his domains in Tsushima, where he would later receive word of the Battle of Sekigahara in 1600.
+As Joseon was a tributary state and ally of Ming China, King Seonjo refused the safe passage of Japanese troops through Korea to invade China.
+Hideyoshi then planned a military invasion of Korea as the first step to achieving his ultimate goal of conquering China.
+Yoshitoshi played a crucial role in the beginning of Hideyoshi's invasions of Korea due to his domain of Tsushima's strategic location between Korea and Japan, as well as his knowledge of and experience with Korea, Yoshitoshi was tasked to lead the first major land assault of the war (the Siege of Busan, April 13, 1592), supported by his father-in-law, the daimyo Konishi Yukinaga.
+Yoshitoshi continued his command through several engagements afterward.
+Ultimately the campaigns in Korea failed by 1598, but Yoshitoshi was able to return to his domains in Tsushima, where he would later receive word of the Battle of Sekigahara in 1600.